-How To...
-Attach A Rope Strap To Your Saddle
+How To Attach A Rope Strap To Your Saddle

 A "rope strap" is an attachment to a saddle that holds a rope when the rider isn't using it.

-Above: A leather rope strap holding a rope on a saddle.
+Below: A leather rope strap holding a rope on a saddle.

 Things You Will Need To Attach A Rope Strap

 Some things you'll need to attach a leather rope strap to your saddle include:

 How To Attach A Leather Rope Strap

 If you look underneath the front of your saddle you will see a series of nails the saddle maker used to help hold down the leather covering the fork.
 Choose one of the nails as the location for your rope strap, then slide the flathead screwdriver under the piece of leather being held down by that nail and pry the nail loose.
-In the photo to the right the second nail from the bottom on the right-hand side of the saddle is being pried loose.
+In the photo below the second nail from the bottom on the right-hand side of the saddle is being pried loose.

 Do you have to attach your rope strap here?
 No. Please see "Where To Attach A Leather Rope Strap" at the bottom of this page.

 Using pliers, pull the loosened nail all the way out.
 Keep the nail.

 Slide the dee-ring with a clip underneath the piece of leather loosened when the nail was removed.
-Line the hole in the clip up with the hole in the leather.
+Line up the hole in the clip with the hole in the leather.